superBirdy/superbirdy.github.io/content/authors/admin/_index.md

 ## About Me

 Howdy~I’m an associate research scientist of Agricultural Economics at Texas A&M University.
-My research primarily centers on energy and environmental economics, agricultural economics, and climate change economics, with a particular emphasis on developing sustainable systems for energy and agriculture.
-I focus on understanding the economic and policy-driven mechanisms that underpin climate change economics, energy transitions, and sustainable agricultural practices.
-By employing advanced quantitative modeling techniques such as mathematical programming-based optimization models and econometric analysis, I analyze the economic feasibility and environmental impact of various energy systems, agricultural practices, and mitigation strategies.
+I apply quantitative methods to analyze the environmental and economic impacts of **climate change**, **energy transitions**, and **agricultural productivity**.

-In addition to modeling and policy analysis, I apply life cycle assessment (LCA) and techno-economic analysis (TEA) methodologies to evaluate the full environmental and economic costs of emerging technologies and practices.
-These assessments help identify opportunities for improving sustainability, reducing greenhouse gas emissions, and enhancing resilience to climate impacts.
+Please reach out to collaborate 😃